glowmonster-goated/OD_AdvancedAnimator/README.md

 - Named projects save/load/delete independently, auto-resuming the last-opened project on script load
 - Old projects are automatically upgraded to add any new fields introduced by later versions

-## Requirements

-- `package.json` must stay at the top level of the repo.
-- The registry reads the contents of the `main` branch.
-- The repository must be public.